-Year 11 Preliminary curriculum: subjects studied to the value of a minimum of 12 units and possibly 13 units.
+1. Year 11 Preliminary curriculum: subjects studied to the value of a minimum of 12 units (usually 6 subjects) and possibly 13 units (if including a single extension subject as well).

-Year 12 HSC curriculum: a minimum of 4 subjects, representing a minimum of 10 units including mandatory study in English.
+Year 12 HSC curriculum: a minimum of 5 subjects, representing a minimum of 10 units including mandatory study in English.